locphan2207/recruited/README.md

 ![](gifs/screenshot-recruited.herokuapp.com-2018.02.25-21-06-27.png)

-## Our Matching Algorithm
+## My Matching Algorithm
-With limited of time, we came up with an algorithm to show percentage match based on our keywords bank.
+With limited of time, I came up with an algorithm to show percentage match based on our keywords bank.
 Each job title will have its set of related keywords.
 Once a job is posted, the algorithm will take a look at its job title and get those keywords from the keywords bank.
 Then, it looks through the job's description, to see filter keywords which appear in that job's qualifications.
 From that, it will scan through each resume to check if there is any matched keywords, then calculate the percentage.

 Here is a quick look of our keywords bank: